• Skip to primary navigation

 Lumpini Park

-Lumpini Park is the first public park in Bangkok and its most beautiful green lung.
+Lumpini Park is the first public park in Bangkok, Thailand and its most beautiful green lung.
 The park is 1.5 miles long, featuring artificial ponds with paddle boats you can rent.
 It is loved by Bangkokians doing their morning runs and cycling, and giant monitor lizards, royally soaking in the sunshine.
 The park is surrounded by shiny skyscrapers offering picturesque views and photo opportunities that can be likened to a tropical Central Park.

 man sitting in a tuk tuk on a city street